Banach–Tarski paradox: Formal treatment

 While apparently more general, this statement is derived in a simple way from the doubling of a ball by using a generalization of the Bernstein–Schroeder theorem due to Banach that implies that if A is equidecomposable with a subset of B and B is equidecomposable with a subset of A, then A and B are equidecomposable.

 The Banach–Tarski paradox can be put in context by pointing out that for two sets in the strong form of the paradox, there is always a bijective function that can map the points in one shape into the other in a one-to-one fashion.
 In the language of Georg Cantor's set theory, these two sets have equal cardinality.
 Thus, if one enlarges the group to allow arbitrary bijections of X, then all sets with non-empty interior become congruent.
 Likewise, one ball can be made into a larger or smaller ball by stretching, or in other words, by applying similarity transformations.
-Hence, if the group G is large enough, G-equidecomposable sets may be found whose "size"s vary.
+Hence, if the group G is large enough, G-equidecomposable sets may be found whose "sizes" vary.
 Moreover, since a countable set can be made into two copies of itself, one might expect that using countably many pieces could somehow do the trick.